 Any online platform that you build your business on, that you don’t own, is at the mercy of the owner of that platform!

 Done well social media can help strengthen your online brand and send traffic to your website.
 It’s one spoke in the wheel of your online marketing strategy, with your website as the hub.
 It’s not something isolated from everything else you do to promote your business.
-It’s a spoke in the wheel.
+It’s one spoke in the wheel.

-Social media can help build brand name recognition and a solid reputation for your business, and it can drive traffic to your website!
+Social media can help build brand name recognition and a solid reputation for your business, and it can drive traffic to your website.
 If you have a blog on your website or sell products there, it should drive traffic to your website.

 But, if your business looks great on social networking sites like Facebook but sucks on your website, your business and the first impression people have of it, will suffer!